Japanese rhinoceros beetle: Sneak-like behavior

-Smaller A. dichotoma can make use of alternative reproductive behaviors to circumvent horn-to-horn combat.
+Smaller T. dichotomus can make use of alternative reproductive behaviors to circumvent horn-to-horn combat.
 One of these alternative behaviors has been described as "sneak-like behavior" of which there are three variations.
 The first sneak-like behavior occurs when a male approaches another male from behind while the latter male has already assumed a mounted position on a female.
 The former beetle will try to use its horn to separate the latter beetle from the female.
 The second situation occurs when a male approaches another male while the latter male is positioned face-to-face with a female.
 In this case, the former male will attempt to mount the female.
 The third type of sneak-like behavior occurs when two males are fighting over a female and a third male attempts to mount the female.

 Female-female interactions

-Female A. dichotoma do not possess nearly as long horns as their male counterparts, but they still possess a noticeable horn, nonetheless.
+Female T. dichotomus do not possess nearly as long horns as their male counterparts, but they still possess a noticeable horn, nonetheless.
 Although females of this species do not participate in the same shoving and throwing behaviors that the males do, they still exhibit some intrasexual aggressive behaviors.
-Female A. dichotoma have been observed using their smaller cephalic horns to head-butt other females in the area.
+Female T. dichotomus have been observed using their smaller cephalic horns to head-butt other females in the area.
 They do so to fight over territory and access to food.
 Larger females have an advantage when it comes to this fighting behavior.
-Similarly to male A. dichotoma, smaller females developed a sneaky, non-confrontational strategy to gain access to resources and reproduce.
+Similarly to male T. dichotomus, smaller females developed a sneaky, non-confrontational strategy to gain access to resources and reproduce.
 Once defeated, smaller females will mount a larger female.
 The mounted female and mounting female rarely fight, and the mounting female will be able to access resources, including food and males.